-If you’ve ever stood in the kitchen and watched your dog make puppy eyes and pool puddles of drool on the floor, you might have been tempted to reward their cuteness with a snack.
-But, the reality is that not all human foods are safe for canine consumption – the obvious one being chocolate.
-We like to joke that our furry pets are like kids, the only difference is that they aren’t fussy eaters and will eat just about anything within reach.
-It probably goes without saying, but human and dog digestive systems differ greatly.
-That being said, you should probably be clued up on which human foods your dog can and can’t eat.
+If you’ve ever stood in the kitchen and watched your dog make puppy eyes, you might have been tempted to reward their cuteness with a snack.
+But the reality is that not all human foods are safe for canine consumption – the obvious one being chocolate.
+If it were up to our paw pals, they would probably eat anything and everything within reach, so you should probably know which human foods your dog can and can’t eat to avoid a trip to the vet.

 Apples